 How can you progress to the next level?

 Simple automation could take you and your business to another level, a $15/hour school leaver or VA could take you to another level, or a single layer of prospecting or marketing could take you to the next level.
 Yet most agents just hope and pray that the market, the office, or some external factor is going to change that for them.
 Sorry to break it to you, but that’s not how it works.

 Success is a mindset!

 This borders on a psychological subject that I’ve recently been studying.
 We as humans rate ourselves higher than what we are.
 We will grade ourselves higher in most categories than our knowledge or skill level is.
 This has been proven through blind testing where the facilitators have already tested the students on their capabilities and are then asked a few weeks later how they would grade themselves.
 Everyone graded themselves much higher than what they actually were in all categories.
 Even the students who knew that they had low scores and were struggling with the subject or had little to no knowledge or skill in that particular category rated themselves higher than what they really were.

 It has been explained that this form of denial is an automatic reaction in our brains and the only way it can be explained is it is to avoid depression or feeling of low self-worth.
 It turns out that if we were more honest with ourselves, we would be more depressed, go figure.
 I believe the opposite; we are more frustrated and depressed because we are not honest with ourselves about what our knowledge and skill really are.

 Thank goodness this can be fixed by simply being honest about what your knowledge & skill really is.
 The reality is, if you are not where you want to be now or haven’t achieved the success you’ve set out to achieve yet, you need help.
-So, reach out and get some, come along to my FREE seminar or webinar, How to KEEP BOOMING in a Disruptive Decade.
+So, reach out and get some.
+Come along to my upcoming FREE half-day Real Estate Brilliance webinar.
 I look forward to seeing you there.